-Building Material Reuse Consultation Service
+Building Material Reuse Consulting Service

-Our Building Material Reuse Consultation service is a resource for builders and developers in the Portland Metro region whose projects involve removal or alteration of existing structures.
+Our Building Material Reuse Consulting service is a resource for builders and developers in the Portland Metro region whose projects involve removal or alteration of existing structures.
 By engaging with projects in the early stages of redevelopment, we help to make deconstruction and material recovery an efficient and cost-effective alternative to traditional demolition.

 Our Value to You

 We serve as a versatile resource to project teams, providing project consultation and connecting clients with the network of entities that purchase or accept used building materials for reuse